lexibank/tlopo/out/vol1/chapter9.md

 <a id="p-273"></a>

-A number of Eastern Oceanic items reflect a PEOc form &ast;tipʷa, and it is just possible that this is descended from a separate POc etymon.
+A number of Eastern Oceanic items reflect a PEOc form _&ast;tipʷa_, and it is just possible that this is descended from a separate POc etymon.

 <table>
 <tr>